Mississippi Wills and Estate Planning Lawyers

 A will is primarily used to do the following:

-- Distribute assets to beneficiaries.
-Again, you can use a will to leave certain assets to whomever you see most fit, including any charities.
+- Distribute assets to your named beneficiaries.
+Again, you can use a will to leave certain assets to the individuals you name, your church, or other charities.

 - Name a guardian for any minor children.
-If you are a parent of a minor child, this is one of the most important reasons to create a will.
+If you have minor children, this is one of the most important reasons to create a will.

 How to Create a Will

-The hardest part of preparing a will is creating an inventory of an estate and deciding how you want your estate to be divided.
-Once you’ve done that, the actual process of forming the will is easy.
+Preparing a will requires creating an inventory of your assets and deciding how you want the assets to be distributed when you pass away.
 To write a will, you must be of sound mind and at least 18 years of age.
-The will must be made in writing and you must sign your will in front of two witnesses.
-An attorney can walk you through all of the logistics and help you to think about what to include in your will.
+The will must be in writing and must be signed in front of two witnesses.
+Our Mississippi estate planning attorneys can walk you through the process, whether you have a simple estate or the most complex estate.

 What to Include in an Estate Plan

-Creating a will is an essential part of an estate plan, but it’s only one piece of a strong estate plan.
+Creating a will is essential to an estate plan, but it’s only one piece of a comprehensive estate plan.
 Other documents that should be part of an estate plan include:

 - Trust.
-A trust is similar to a will in that it can be created for the purpose of leaving certain assets to certain beneficiaries.
+A trust is similar to a will in that it can be created to leave certain assets to specific beneficiaries.
 It’s different, however, in that assets held in a trust are managed by a trustee, that a trust can have certain tax advantages, and that assets held in a trust do not need to pass through probate.

 - Powers of attorney.
 There are two common types of powers of attorney: a healthcare power of attorney and a financial power of attorney.
-Both types of documents are used to provide another person with the lawful authority to make decisions on your behalf regarding healthcare or finances in the event that you are unable to do so.
+These two documents provide another person with the lawful authority to decide on your behalf regarding your healthcare or finances should you be unable to do so.

 - Living will/advanced directive.
-Creating a can be challenging for many people, as it forces one to think about the type of healthcare and treatment they want to receive—and don’t want to receive—at a critical moment.
+This document can be challenging for many people, as it forces one to think about the type of healthcare and treatment they want to receive—and don’t want to receive—at a critical moment.
 A living will/advanced directive is used to tell your doctor your wishes regarding feeding tubes, resuscitation, palliative care, organ donation, and end-of-life measures.

 Do I Need a Wills and Estates Lawyer?